abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

 :math:`n` must be greater or equal to 2 as we ask for :math:`x_0 \geqslant 1`.

+The ``OptimizeVar`` ``SearchMonitor`` is very important as it will give the direction to follow for the local search algorithm.
+Without it, the local search would walk randomly wihout knowing where to go.

 Next, based on the Boolean variable ``FLAG_initial_phase``, we create a ``DecisionBuilder`` to find an initial solution or we construct an initial ``Assignment``: